tonethar/IGME-330-Spring-2023/checkoffs/phyllo-classy.md

 ## IV.
 Create instances of `PhylloFlower`

-- Create instances of `PhylloFlower`
+- Create 2 instances of `PhylloFlower` with distinct constructor values
-- Put them on the screen and animate them
+- Put them on the screen, one of the left side, the other on the right, and call their `update()` and `draw()` methods

 <hr>